tracking-exposed/pornhub.tracking.exposed/content/potest/announcement-1.md

 We are the tracking.exposed team and our main objective is to put a spotlight on users’ tracking, profiling, and the wider data market by performing an open algorithmic analysis.
 We believe that, as long as the operation of recommendation systems remains obscure, the many side-effects of platform economy cannot be tackled as they should.

-After the development of infrastructure and analysis tools facebook.tracking.exposed and youtube.tracking.exposed, we decided to take inspiration from the 34th rule of the internet: There is porn of it.
+After the development of the infrastructure and analysis tools facebook.tracking.exposed and youtube.tracking.exposed, we decided to take inspiration from the 34th rule of the internet: There is porn of it.
 No exceptions.

 So, are now also focusing on online porn giant PornHub, trying to unpack the hidden logic of user profiling!